 Rep. John Hunt (R-Rindge) countered, "We are being way too nanny about this bill.
 Don’t worry your silly little heads about it.
 Some people want a touchy-feely corporation.
 What’s the harm?"

-Do you agree with the committee that wrote this newest casino bill?
+Do you think New Hampshire should allow B Corps?
 CLICK HERE to post your thoughts on our site.